roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Sure enough, she looked at his crotch and saw that his cock was now about half- erect.
 "Hmm, what can we do about that?" she teased.
 "How about you give me a minute in the bathroom, then I'll be right back to discuss the various ways we can address this problem."

  While Cori cleaned up, Ben cleaned the couch, then waited anxiously for her return.
 As soon as Cori came out of the bathroom, Ben told her to bring her bikini top with her.
 Cori was a bit puzzled by this, but picked it up and brought it back to the couch.
-Report_Story #15
+5